Information and Services for Survivors of Domestic Violence

 Services for DV-impacted ODHS clients

 Our agency mission is to help Oregonians be safe, healthy and independent, and we often serve people in crisis.
 Domestic Violence (DV) is a very common cause of crisis.
 We know it impacts many of our clients in all our programs, even if they came to us for other reasons.
 While most ODHS services are available to any clients who qualify, we have some services just for those impacted by DV:

-- Crime Victims Compensation: This program is run by the Oregon Department of Justice.
-It provides a way to ease the financial losses of the victim and the victim's family as a result of violent crimes.
+This program is run by the Oregon Department of Justice.
+It provides a way to ease the financial burden for violent crime victims and their families.

 Safety information and planning